RickyWang1020/Livegoods_House_Rental/readme.md

   - When operating JSON with Jackson, if JSON contains some fields that the object class does not have, then deserialization will fail, because of `getHouseTypeForSearch()`.
 So, need to add `@JsonIgnoreProperties(ignoreUnknown = true)` on the Pojo Item class

 ### Part 6: Feature of Enabling User Comments of Houses

+- Use `TypedAggregation` and `AggregationResults` to perform aggregration function of "group by" to get the numbers of comments for each house

+- To protect user privacy, use regex to hide the middle 4 digits of the user's phone number in the comment page